6 4 5

 - Season with salt & pepper.

-- Add cumin and chili powder and zucchini.
+- Add cumin and chilli powder and zucchini.

 - Add salsa.